LAMPSPUC/ScoreDrivenModels.jl/docs/src/manual.md

 \end{equation*}
 ```

-Notice that the change in parametrization changes the dynamics of the model.
-The ScoreDrivenModels(1,1) for a Normal distribution with inverse scaling ``d = 1`` is equivalent to the GARCH(1, 1) model, but only on the original parameter, if you work with a different parametrization the model is no longer equivalent.
+Notice that a different parametrization alters the dynamics of the model.
+For example, the GAS(1,1) model with Normal distribution and scaling ``d = 1`` is equivalent to the well-known GARCH(1, 1) model.
+Conversely, if a different parametrization is utilized, the model will no longer be equivalent.

 ### Types of links